ghc/ghc/docs/users_guide/exts/instances.rst

    target constraint is a substitution instance of :math:`I`.
 These instance declarations are the *candidates*.

--  If no candidates remain, the search failes
+-  If no candidates remain, the search fails

 -  Eliminate any candidate :math:`IX` for which there is another candidate :math:`IY` such that both of the following hold: